TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/58 - Hebrews/Hebrews 8/Hebrews 8.13.md

 ---

-In that he saith, A new [covenant] he hath made the first old.
-But that which is becoming old and waxeth aged is nigh unto vanishing away.
+In that he says, "A new covenant," he has made the first old.
+But that which is becoming old and grows aged is near to vanishing away.